 Preparation and conduct of the meeting

 - The meeting will be kept as succinct as possible.
 We also need to make voting as uncomplicated as possible, while ensuring that it is done faithfully.

-- You are strongly encouraged to send any questions to the Treasurer by the same date.
+- You are strongly encouraged to send any questions to the Chairperson by the same date.
 There will be an opportunity to submit some questions on the night but questions with notice will be more manageable with the technology.
-(Questions on the night will be via SMS or Zoom chat.)

 - If you will be attending the meeting, please prepare in advance.
 Install Zoom on your computer, tablet or phone and use Zoom’s facilities to test that your audio and video are working.
 If you have a headset with microphone, please use it to reduce background noise.